foerstner-lab/READemption/docs/source/subcommands.rst

                           number of aligned reads even if only uniquely aligned reads are used for the coverage calculation.
     --processes PROCESSES, -p PROCESSES
-                          Number of processes that should be used.
+                          Number of processes that should be used (default 1).
     --skip_read_count_splitting, -s
                           Do not split the read counting between different alignings.
 Default is to do the splitting.